 Chief Operating Officer

-Rebecca Ross is Chalkbeat’s Chief Operating Officer.
+Rebecca Ross is Chalkbeat’s chief operating officer.
 Rebecca has over fifteen years of experience designing innovative programs and products that create social impact and building the capacity of organizations that execute them.
 She has been a Vice President at ideas42 and Seedco where her work focused on issues of poverty, education and financial services for the poor in New York City and nationally.
 Rebecca has a BA from Vassar College and a MPA from the University of Pennsylvania’s Fels Institute of Government.

-Reporter and Community Editor, Chalkbeat Colorado
+Senior Reporter and Community Editor, Chalkbeat Colorado

-Ann Schimke is Chalkbeat Colorado’s healthy schools reporter.
+Ann Schimke is Chalkbeat Colorado’s senior reporter and community editor.
 Schimke launched her journalism career as a copy aide, eventually becoming a freelance writer for The Washington Post in 1997.
 In 2000, she moved to Michigan and became the primary K-12 education reporter at The Ann Arbor News, covering issues ranging from school re-segregation to the impact of the No Child Left Behind Act.
 After covering education issues for five years, Schimke went on to earn a master’s degree in education policy from the University of Michigan.
 Subsequently, she worked as a family advocate in Ann Arbor, helping homeless students in several area districts access transportation, financial assistance and academic help.
 In 2008, Schimke moved with her family to Colorado, working as a freelance writer and editor for several local publications.
 She joined Chalkbeat (then EdNews Colorado) in 2012.

 Reporter, Chalkbeat New York